 Biosecurity & Antarctic photography

-In light of the arrival of Avian Flu in South Georgia in October, biosecurity measures that have been in place for over a year continue to be maintained this season.
-Whilst there are no confirmed cases of Avian Flu in Antarctica, we invite you to join us in adhering to the guidelines of IAATO (The International Association of Antarctic Tour Operators), designed to protect Antarctic wildlife.
+In light of the arrival of Avian Flu into South Georgia in October 2023 and into Antarctica in February 2024, protective biosecurity measures that have been in place for the past two seasons will continue to be maintained moving forward.
+We invite you to join us in adhering to the guidelines of IAATO (The International Association of Antarctic Tour Operators), designed to protect Antarctic wildlife.
 Please familiarise yourself with the current biosecurity measures and respect them when photographing during your adventure.

-Specific biosecurity measures include cleaning and vacuuming your gear, disinfecting boots and camera tripods, maintaining a distance of 5 metres from wildlife, and avoiding lying down, crouching, squatting or kneeling to rest or take photos.
+Specific biosecurity measures include cleaning and vacuuming your gear, disinfecting boots and camera tripods and maintaining a strict minimum distance of 5 metres / 16 feet from wildlife.
+Visitors must avoiding lying down, crouching, squatting or kneeling to rest or take photos.
 You must also make sure any possessions such as bags, jackets or cameras do not touch the ground.

 IAATO's guide to responsible photography